cmp-202/ssh2shell/README.md

 This a very robust and simple multi host configuration method.

 **Tunnelling Example:**
-This example shows two hosts (server2, server3) that are connected to through server1 by defining them first then adding them to the hosts array in server 1.
+This example shows two hosts (server2, server3) that are connected to through server1 by adding them to server1.hosts array.
 ```
 server1.hosts = [server2, server3]
 server2.hosts = []